Muoio117/Muoio117.github.io/docs/products/animtools.md

 The `Retime Anims for Blendspace` Operation (i.e. `UATRetimeOperation`) prepares locomotion-specific Animations to blend within Blendspaces.
 However, since the algorithm is not magical, the Animations must adhere to the below criteria; otherwise, all sorts of unaesthetic things will likely result.

 1. Sync markers corresponding to foot steps MUST be present on ALL Animations.
 2. Animations must have the same number of foot steps (and therefore sync markers) for each foot.
-(The number of steps of the right foot must the same across all selected Animations, and the number of steps of the left foot must be the same across all Animations.)
+(The number of steps of the right foot must be the same across all selected Animations, and the number of steps of the left foot must be the same across all Animations.)
 3. The locomotion gait must be the same; that is, the Animations must be all walking, or all jogging, etc.
 4. The animations must share the same locomotion state: start, stop, loop, pivot, etc.